• Student Portal

 • Start: Flexible start date to suit you

-• Practical Training: at an Approved Workplace of your choice
+• Practical Training: At an Approved Workplace of your choice

 • Online Study Time: Approx. 10-15 hours per week

-• Prerequisite: none required
+• Prerequisite: No prior qualifications are required

 • Best suited to: Students who have little or no prior knowledge or experience in the animal care industry, and have a genuine interest in the welfare and care of animals or wish to meet the prerequisite for Veterinary Nursing.
+Or high school aged students wishing to complete a VETDSS online course.

 Study animal care online in Australia